queryluke/masseffect-5e/static/data/spells/biotic_orbs.md

 - vanguard
 advancementOptions:
 - name: Improved Orbs
-  description: You many expend 2 orbs to cast a spell using your highest available spell slot.
+  description: You may expend 2 orbs to cast a spell using your highest available spell slot.
 - name: Retribution
   description: As a reaction to taking damage, you may expend all of your remaining biotic orbs.
 For each expended orb,
     make a ranged spell attack on a target you can see within range.
 You can direct all attacks to hit one creature or several.